Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 | `tiltAngle`      | Number (degrees) | The vertical angle the light is tilted.
 Useful for aiming the light downward or upward. |
 | `offset`         | Number (degrees) | A rotational offset applied to the base direction of the light to align it correctly in your scene. |

-***Note:*** The offset is there because of the search lights unique shape.
+***Note:*** Make sure the search light is at 180 degrees y rotation.
+Also,the offset is there because of the search lights unique shape.
 The side of the search light would be pointing towards you instead front.
 If you are using it for another assets and the orientation is off.
 Try changing the value of the offset by 90 degrees until it looks right.